 - FILENAME -- This field will display the filename of the script file.
 Filenames must include the file extension (.txt or .cfg).
-The filename cannot exceed 32 characters and cannot contain spaces. - SAVE -- This button is used to save the file being created or edited. - LOAD -- This button is used to load the current selected file into temporary memory (for applying new settings or new coefficients).
+The filename cannot exceed 32 characters and - SAVE -- This button is used to save the file being created or edited.